 If it were just a matter of elbow grease, we'd be out there right now making it happen.
 But, for once, a Cross Vermont Trail project will be done the expensive way.
 1.6 million dollars if you can believe it.
 Most of the money will go to materials and specialized contractors.
 But a good bit will hire crews from the Vermont Youth Conservaton Corps.
 Hiring local young people not only gets the trail built, it also builds the next generation of people who are excited about trails and being active outside.

-To date, we've raised almost 1.3 million dollars in Federal money (from several grants) and over $150,000 in local money - and we're in the home stretch to finish fundraising, with your help!
+To date, we've raised almost 1.3 million dollars in Federal money (from several grants) and nearly $200,000 in local money - and we're in the home stretch to finish fundraising, with your help!
 We'd like to hear your ideas about how we can get across the finish line and get this project built.
 Give us a call or make a donation today.

 Route 2 in East Montpelier is a high speed (depending on traffic), busy road and truck route.
 The shoulders are wide, but often used by cars and trucks as turning or passing lanes.
 The state wide Cross Vermont Trail utilizes scenic roads often, to connect together existing sections of trail.
 But this road segment here has long been identified as the worst on our route, and so we are tackling the biggest problem, now.